-1. Go to Network > QoS > QoS Priority.
+1. Go to Network > QoS > LAN QoS Priority.
 On the middle menu on the LAN QoS Priority page, click the Trust Mode Settings tab.

-In the Trust Mode List, select the mode by right-clicking it and clicking Edit.
-This brings up a popup box called Trust Mode Configuration.
+2. In the Trust Mode List, select the mode by right-clicking it and clicking Edit.

-- 2. Select CoS or DSCP mode. - 3.
+- 3. Select the LAN port, CoS or DSCP mode, and the percentage. - 4.
 Click Save.